IsahiahDoesDev/IsahiahDoesDev.github.io/README.md

 ## 💎 The Vision

-I am transitioning from a background in (insert non mentally stimulating career/job) to software engineering.
+I'm transitioning from a background in (insert non mentally stimulating career/job) to software engineering.
 My goal is not just to "learn to code," but to build a body of work that I can be proud of.

 **The Showcase** serves three purposes:
 1.  **The Collection:** A curated display of my more complex SaaS applications (e.g., InventoryOS, TicketSync).